Deeksha24rK/Git-Practice-Repo/README.md

 1. Create a Repository in GitHub: https://github.com/repository_name

-   _Click on profile icon (top right) and select `Your repositories`\ Click on the `New` button , and create a repository.
+   _Click on profile icon (top right) and select `Your repositories`.
+   Click on the `New` button , and create a repository.
 Give it a name, add description if you want._

 2. Clone the repository to your local machine using command prompt or terminal: